karasangry/sonix-keyboard-bootloader/README.md

 # A bootloader for SN32F2x-based keyboards

+## Why?
+Some chips in the SN32F2 MCU family have the ISP bootloader exposed in userspace.
+A jumploader guarding it is needed to avoid bricking by erasing the bootloader.

+Affected list:
+- sn32f26x

 ## Compiling

 A recent version of the [GNU Arm Embedded Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm) is recommended for building this project.
 In order to build, execute the following commands: